-Living and Studying in China
+- Living and Studying in China

-  In this course, students develop a sociocultural context as well as a

-  working knowledge of Chinese (Mandarin) by focusing on pronunciation,

-  idiomatic expressions, grammatical structures, and written characters.

-  Students learn simplified Chinese characters but are introduced to

-  elements of traditional characters and radicals as a means of

-  familiarizing them with the roots and history of the written language.

-  The main text used is Easy Steps to Chinese 1: Simplified Characters

-  Version, which is accompanied by a character practice and skills

-  workbook.
-Students learn how to read and write approximately 150 Chinese

-  characters.
-Interactive websites, dedicated Chinese character software,

-  and more traditional audio-visual tools are used in this course.
+In this course, students learn about the sociocultural context and gain a working knowledge of Chinese (Mandarin) by focusing on pronunciation, idiomatic expressions, grammatical structures, and written characters.
+Students learn simplified Chinese characters but are introduced to elements of traditional characters and radicals as a means of familiarizing themselves with the roots and history of the written language.
+The main text used is Easy Steps to Chinese 1: Simplified Characters Version, which is accompanied by a character practice and skills workbook.
+Students learn how to read and write approximately 150 Chinese characters.
+Interactive websites, dedicated Chinese character software, and more traditional audiovisual tools are used in this course.
 Elements of Chinese culture are also integrated into the curriculum.

 Students in Chinese II build on the foundation of first-year Chinese.

-  Oral presentations, dramatizations, and expository writing exercises are

-  used more frequently to help students become more competent

-  communicators.
-In this course, the main text used is Easy Steps to

-  Chinese 2: Simplified Characters Version.
-Various interactive websites

-  are used to reinforce classwork, enhance students’ mastery of

-  pronunciation, and elevate their aural comprehension skills.
-By the end

-  of the year, students will have developed a vocabulary of approximately

-  500 characters.
+Oral presentations, dramatizations, and expository writing exercises are used more frequently to help students become more competent communicators.
+In this course, the main text used is Easy Steps to Chinese 2: Simplified Characters Version.
+Various interactive websites are used to reinforce classwork, enhance students’ mastery of pronunciation, and elevate their aural comprehension skills.
+By the end of the year, students will have developed a vocabulary of approximately 500 characters.
 Prerequisite: Chinese I or equivalent.

-  In this course, students continue to expand their vocabulary and

-  grammatical repertoire using Easy Steps to Chinese 3: Simplified

-  Characters Version as the primary text.
-Students learn how to use online

-  and print dictionaries when navigating more advanced translations, which

-  will enhance their understanding of character combinations, radicals,

-  and stroke order.
-Interactive websites are used to reinforce classwork

-  and strengthen oral and aural skills outside of class.
-Oral

-  presentations, dramatizations, and writing exercises help students

-  become stronger communicators.
-As always, elements of Chinese culture

-  are integrated into the curriculum.
-By the end of the year, students

-  will have developed a vocabulary of approximately 850 characters.
+In this course, students continue to expand their vocabulary and grammatical repertoire using Easy Steps to Chinese 3: Simplified Characters Version as the primary text.
+Students learn how to use online and print dictionaries when navigating more advanced translations, which will enhance their understanding of character combinations, radicals, and stroke order.
+Interactive websites are used to reinforce classwork and strengthen oral and aural skills outside class.
+Oral presentations, dramatizations, and writing exercises help students become stronger communicators.
+As always, elements of Chinese culture are integrated into the curriculum.
+By the end of the year, students will have developed a vocabulary of approximately 850 characters.
 Prerequisite: Chinese II or equivalent.